 The voucher settings are unique per Captive Portal Zone.
 To configure vouchers:

-Navigate to Services > Captive Portal
+Use the pfSense® WebGUI to navigate to Services > Captive Portal

 Click on the line for the Zone to edit